ExcitedStates/qfit-3.0/README.md

 - [Diamond & Boyd.
 CVXPY: A Python-Embedded Modeling Language for Convex Optimization.
 Journal of Machine Learning Research.
 (2016)](https://www.jmlr.org/papers/volume17/15-408/15-408.pdf)

-## Installation (conda recommended)
+## Installation

-We recommend using the _conda_ package manager to install _qFit_.
+We recommend using the _mamba_ package manager to install _qFit_.

-1. Clone the latest release of the qFit source, and install to your conda env
+1. Clone the latest release of the qFit source:

-   git clone -b main https://github.com/ExcitedStates/qfit-3.0.git
+`git clone -b main https://github.com/ExcitedStates/qfit-3.0.git`

-   cd qfit-3.0
+`cd qfit-3.0`

-3. Create the Conda environment using the downloaded file:
+2. Create the mamba environment using the downloaded file:

-   mamba env create -f environment.yml
+`mamba env create -f environment.yml`

-4. After creating the Conda environment, activate it:
+3. Activate the new mamba environment:

-   conda activate qfit
+`mamba activate qfit`

-5. If you installing on M1 Mac:
+Note: If you encounter difficulties installing on an M1 Mac, you may try the following:

-     conda activate qfit; conda env config vars set CONDA_SUBDIR=osx-64; conda deactivate conda activate qfit
+`conda activate qfit; conda env config vars set CONDA_SUBDIR=osx-64; conda deactivate`

+`conda activate qfit`

-6. Install qFit
+4. Install qFit into the mamba environment:

-   pip install .
+   `pip install .`

 ### Advanced